minimal-mm/platform_manifest/README.md

-Minimal OS
+Minimal OS Fork
 ===========
 Minimal and Snappy

 Getting Started
 ---------------
-To get started with the Minimal sources, you'll need to get familiar with [Git and Repo](http://source.android.com/source/version-control.html).
+To get started with the sources, you'll need to get familiar with [Git and Repo](http://source.android.com/source/version-control.html).